 Mitchell: And I ask this not 100% sure I want to know the answer: Whose baby is it?

 Carter: As in...

 Vala: I swear, I did none of the necessary bits.

-- Occurs in Call the Midwife with an unusually happy ending.
+- Occurs several times in Call the Midwife.

 - Friends: Played with.
 Erica doesn't know which of two men got her pregnant.
 The father is either a golden boy or an imprisoned murderer.
 It's resolved when she confides the details of her two relationships to Monica and Monica realises that Erica's sex education must be severely lacking; what she did with the prisoner could never have gotten her pregnant.